DataStax-Academy/zdm-scenario-katapod/step4.md

 _🗒️ The ZDM proxy is now up and running, ready to accept connections just as if it were a regular Cassandra cluster.
-But before doing that, let's think about observability!_
+But before re-routing the client application, let's think about observability!_

 <!-- NAVIGATION -->
 <div id="navigation-bottom" class="navigation-bottom">